 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 6 the Church remembers Righteous Job the Longsuffering.
+The Church commemorates Righteous Job the Longsuffering.
 Scripture tells a lot about that quality of "longsuffering" which is often ascribed to God in Church prayers, and sometimes refers to Job and other human beings.

 A modern definition of longsuffering might be "putting up with a lot for an extended length of time."
 That is what God the Father does, according to the Old Testament.
 We read in Joel 2:12-13 an urgent plea to the wayward people of Israel to "return to the Lord, your God, for He is gracious and merciful, slow to anger, and abounding in steadfast love."
 God asks His people to "rend your hearts and not your garments."